-- 1. Upon your request, reasonable access to, and copies of all documents, records, and other information relevant to your claim for benefits; - 2.
-Identification of any medical or vocational experts whose advice was obtained in connection with any claim denial without regard to whether the advice was relied on in making the benefit determination; and
+- Upon your request, reasonable access to, and copies of all documents, records, and other information relevant to your claim for benefits; - Identification of any medical or vocational experts whose advice was obtained in connection with any claim denial without regard to whether the advice was relied on in making the benefit determination; and

-3. Any new or additional evidence considered, relied upon or generated by or for the Plan in connection with the denied claim, and any new or additional rationale on which a claim denial is based, as soon as possible and in sufficient time to give you a reasonable opportunity to respond prior to the date the appeal is decided.
+3. Any new or additional evidence considered, relied upon or generated by or for the Plan in connection with the denied claim, and any new or additional rationale on which a claim denial is based, in sufficient time to give you a reasonable opportunity to respond prior to the date the appeal is decided.